IglooVision/ofxProjectorControl/README.md

 <projectorBrand> - Pick the brand Optoma and Vivitek at the moment

-<default3DFormat> - Pick the default3DFormat for projector3DOn Parameters: 3D_OFF,  DLP_LINK, IR
+<default3DFormat> - Pick the default3DFormat for projector3DOn Parameters: 3D_OFF, DLP_LINK, IR, VESA

 <default3DMode> - Pick the default3DMode for projector3DOn Parameters: FRAME_SEQUENTIAL, TOP_BOTTOM, SIDE_BY_SIDE, FRAME_PACKING